 - Expatriate parents are urged to register with their respective embassies. - If an emergency is declared in Panama during the school day, all students will be held at school to await parent pick up.
 Please call the office if someone, besides yourself, can pick up your child in the case of an emergency evacuation.
-Contacting your child's cell phone is fine, but please also call the school office with instructions for your child. - Fire drills are held periodically during the school year.
+Contacting your child's cell phone is fine, but please also call the school office with instructions for your child. - If there is an emergency that requires an evacuation, and if it is safe to do so, a CCA staff member will bring the locked cell phone boxes to the evacuation site.
+Once we are settled at the site, cell phones will be distributed to students, allowing them to communicate with their families as directed by the CCA admin team. - Evacuation drills are held periodically during the school year.
 Instructions for these will be given by the teacher at the beginning of each school year and will also be posted in written form in each classroom.
 At the time of each drill, students are expected to leave the room in an orderly manner and proceed to the proper location without talking.
 Students should recognize the seriousness of such a drill and act accordingly. - In the case of flooding or natural disaster, CCA may move students off campus to a safe haven.
 If this takes place, parents will be informed as soon as possible.
 If parents are unable to pick up their child because of the conditions of roads, CCA will do everything possible to keep parents informed and up to date on how their child is doing. - In the case of civil unrest, students may be held on campus until it is safe to release students to go home.